-Shannon Hummel is a choreographer, arts educator and Founding Artistic Director of Cora Dance.
+Shannon Hummel is a choreographer, arts educator and Founding Artistic & Executive Director of Cora Dance.
 Driven to create access to the arts for all people, she opened The Cora Studio in Red Hook, Brooklyn in 2009 as a home for her professional company and their education programs.
 The space strives to create exceptional dance experiences while addressing the impediments that restrict many people from the art-form.

 Equal parts professional choreographer and community artist, Hummel’s work has been seen as much in church basements, public parks and community spaces as on some of the country’s finest stages.
 She has been repeatedly critically acclaimed by Style Magazine, Village Voice, Richmond Times Dispatch, and The New York Times where she has been a Top 10 Critics Pick for Dance and had her “finely wrought dances” called “poignant, funny, vivid and true, remarkably assured and perceptive” and most recently “a rare gem.”